-The Campus SaVE Act requires that higher education institutions provide students with training that addresses topics related to rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking.
+The Campus SaVE Act requires higher education institutions to provide students with training on topics such as rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking.

-All entering first-time freshmen and transfer students are required to complete online trainings in their first and second semesters at Victoria College.
-The trainings will be sent to the students' VC Pirate Portal email the day after they register for classes and must be completed by the Official Reporting Date (ORD) of the semester.
-If the trainings are not completed by the ORD of the semester, then an administrative hold will be placed on the student's account.
+All entering first-time freshmen and transfer students are required to complete the Campus SaVE Act training during their first semesters at Victoria College.
+The trainings will be sent to the students' VC Pirate Portal email from Vector Solutions the day after they register for classes and must be completed by the Official Reporting Date (ORD) of their first semester.
+If the trainings are not completed by the ORD an administrative hold will be placed on the student's account.